Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Genuine nonlocality for the three-qudit GHZ states

 \end{proof}

 This result greatly reduces the complexity of the problem, for all operators we need to consider now are just diagonal (lattice-type) ones.
-We should also point out here that the feasible solutions we presented in the cases $\mathcal{S}^{5}$ and $\mathcal{S}^{10}$ are actually optimal.
-Moreover, by running programs (\ref{linear}) numerically on computer, we found the existence of genuinely nonlocal subsets of $\mathcal{S}^{10}$ with cardinality down to 8!
-In other words, the genuine nonlocality of $\mathcal{S}^{10}$ can actually be deduced trivially from its subset (a set of states is of course indistinguishable if its proper subset is already indistinguishable).
+We should also point out here that the feasible solutions we presented in the case $\mathcal{S}_{5}$ are actually optimal.
+Moreover, by running the linear programs (\ref{linear}) numerically, we found the existence of genuinely nonlocal subsets of $\mathcal{S}_{10}$ with cardinality down to 7.
+In other words, the genuine nonlocality of $\mathcal{S}_{10}$ can actually be derived from its subset.

-\begin{Thm} In $\mathbb{C}^4 \otimes \mathbb{C}^4 \otimes \mathbb{C}^4$, the following $8$-ary subset of $\mathcal{S}^{10}$:
+\begin{Thm} In $\mathbb{C}^4 \otimes \mathbb{C}^4 \otimes \mathbb{C}^4$, the following $7$-ary subset of $\mathcal{S}_{10}$: